raphamorim/blonde/readme.md

 I strongly recommend: **NO**.

 Why?
-Reactfy reads any code and parse/transpile it in runtime.
+Blonde reads any code and parse/transpile it in runtime.
 It cost a lot, just imagine for every process, you will read/parse/transpile/tokenize/write.

 ## How it works?